polyluxus/tools-for-g09.bash/README.md

 checkpointfile, and uses Open Babel to write xyz coordinates.
 This script has to be configured to find the right executables, and needs a recent installation of Open Babel.
 (Who'd have guessed?!)

+The `-f` switch looks for all checkpoint files, formats them, and extracts the coordinates.
+This can be very helpful for archiving calculations.

 ### g09.wrapper.sh